 Definition - What does Macabeo mean?

 It is a grape mainly used to make young, light-bodied, acidic wines.
-It is also used as a blending grape often with Garnacha and Tempranillo.
+It is also used as a blending grape often with Garnacha (Grenache) and Tempranillo.

 WineFrog explains Macabeo